FloBeep/Project-3/README.md

 * <a href="https://flobeep.github.io/Project-3-Forbes-Billionaires/Html_Files/heatmap_billionaires_map.html" title="Heat Map">Heat Map</a>
 * <a href="https://flobeep.github.io/Project-3-Forbes-Billionaires/Html_Files/mapwithtable.html" title="Billionaires per Country">Billionaires per Country</a>

+**Ethical Considerations**

+The dataset was sourced from publicly available and reputable platforms (Kaggle and Forbes) ensuring that the data was both credible and obtained through transparent means.
+The visualizations were crafted to present an unbiased representation of the data, avoiding any manipulations that could lead to misinterpretation or reinforce stereotypes.

 **Limitations of dataset**

 * Difficulty Valuing Assets: The list rely on publicly available information to estimate net worth.<br>